daniellionel01/glaze/glaze_basecoat/README.md

 However the interactions between the Tailwind CLI and the ordering of the `<style>` tags seem to mess up the theming of Basecoat and removes a lot of the styling and depth of some of the components.

-You can still try this out yourself, but I recommend using [`basecoat.inject_element`](./glaze/basecoat.html#inject_element) or installing the package directly.
+You can still try this out for yourself, but I did not get it working correctly on my end.

 ```toml
 [tools.lustre.html]